Commando501/Discord-Ranked-Bot/PATCH_LOG.md

 # Project Patch Log Index

+# Project Patch Log Index

+This file serves as an index to all patch logs, organized by time period.

+- 2025-05-28: Fixed syntax error in QueueService by moving batchRemovePlayersFromQueue into the class
+- 2025-05-27: Fixed syntax error in playerService.ts preventing application startup
+- 2025-05-27: Fixed syntax error in routes.ts by properly positioning rank image upload route
+- 2025-05-26: Added rank image support to represent player ranks in web and Discord interfaces

 This file serves as an index to all patch logs, organized by time period.

 - 2025-05-27: Fixed syntax error in playerService.ts preventing application startup